AwalaApp/specs/rs007-pohttp.md

 ## TLS Considerations

-Since [message transport bindings](rs000-core.md#message-transport-bindings) MAY NOT use TLS when communication happens via the loopback network interface per [Relaynet Core](rs000-core.md), clients MUST fall back to plain HTTP without TLS in that case if the server does not support TLS.
-This constraint also applies to redirects.

 [Server Name Identification](https://en.wikipedia.org/wiki/Server_Name_Indication) MUST be supported by clients and MAY be used by servers.

 ## Relevant Specifications